CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 # Statement of Need

-Biomolecular systems have been the first to be subjected to molecular dynamics (MD) simulations, and are thus underpinned by half a century history rich of methodological developments, embodied in a vast array of available software.
+Biomolecular systems have been the first to be subjected to molecular dynamics (MD) simulations, and are thus underpinned by half a century history rich of methodological developments, embodied in a wide range of specialised software.
 The improvement in physical models dictating interatomic interactions coupled with an ever-increasing availability of computational power have enabled MD simulations to establish themselves as a technique complementary to experimental data [ref_review?].
 Starting from the simulation of small proteins for only a few nanoseconds [ref Levitt-Warshel], nowadays large biomolecular complexes featuring millions of atoms can be simulated for timescales orders of magnitude longer [refs].
-The data produced by MD simulations is noisy and high-dimensional though, and its usefulness is directly dependent on how faithfully the molecular system simulated recapitulates the phisiochemical conditions of its real counterpart.
-While since the mid-70s strides have been made to automate the preparation of biologically-relevant atomistic models and the analysis of simulation data, the modern computational scientist is still required to make critical decisions on how the system should be assembled and simulated, and on which quantities should be extracted from the resulting simulation so as to precisely and accurately explain, or predict, experimental data.
+The data produced by MD simulations is noisy and high-dimensional though, and its usefulness is directly dependent on how faithfully the molecular system simulated recapitulates the physiochemical conditions of its real-world counterpart.
+Since the mid-1970s, significant progress has been made in automating the preparation of biologically relevant atomistic models and the analysis of simulation data.
+Nonetheless, modern computational scientists must still make critical decisions about how to assemble and simulate the system, as well as which quantities to extract from the resulting data to accurately explain or predict experimental outcomes.

 The material presented in this course has been deeloped to be be delivered in the scope of the UK-based CCP5 Summer School on Molecular simulation.
 Since 2022, is has been delivered to three cohorts of 30-40 international postgraduates.
 A first unique aspect of this course is that it provides under the same hood information on both the set-up and the analysis of MD simulations, typically presented separately.
 A second unique aspect is that it demonstrates how machine learning techniques can be used to extract relevant information from an MD simulation.